Christian Adams Biography

 With a portfolio that was getting fatter and fatter with cartoons done for Time Out, Solicitors’ Journal, Private Eye, Radio Times among many others, the London Evening Standard were impressed enough to quickly put him on staff as their in-house Features Cartoonist.
 He had to be on call for five editions a day, with deadlines sometimes right down to 45 minutes.

 After 12 years, he moved to The Daily Telegraph, were he took over from Nick Garland as their Political Cartoonist.
 He had to think up five ideas, get one picked by the editor and then draw up a full cartoon every day of the week.

 In 2017, George Osborne became editor of the London Evening Standard and immediately poached him from the Telegraph.
 His deadlines there are even tighter, arriving at work at 6am and having to turn around that day’s political cartoon by the 10.30am deadline.
 His office colleagues are now used to the regular sound of his hairdryer frantically drying wet ink!

 Christian has won awards for his work including being voted Cartoonist of the Year by The Cartoon Art Trust (2015) and voted Cartoonist of the Year by The Political Cartoon Society (2015).

 As a speaker, he talks about his exclusive behind-the-scenes experience, working in both newspapers and politics.
 He explains the high-profile and high excitement role as a daily newspaper political cartoonist and satirist, working to extremely tight deadlines.
 He also discusses his unique views and gossip from behind the doors of British politics.

-Christian hopes that his cartoons will make readers laugh but more importantly think.
+Christian hopes that his cartoons will make readers think as well as laugh.